-- CAD 500 million to support critical health care system needs and mitigation efforts - Over CAD 19 billion as part of a Safe Restart Agreement, meant to help restart the economy and make it more resilient to future waves of COVID-19 - Up to CAD 2 billion through the Safe Return to Class Fund - CAD 320 million towards an agreement with the Newfoundland and Labrador government, to support safety improvements, maintenance and upgrades of existing facilities, and research and development in the offshore energy sector
+- CAD 500 million to support critical health care system needs and mitigation efforts - Over CAD 19 billion as part of a Safe Restart Agreement, meant to help restart the economy and make it more resilient to future waves of COVID-19 - Up to CAD 2 billion through the Safe Return to Class Fund - CAD 320 million towards an agreement with the New foundland and Labrador government, to support safety improvements, maintenance and upgrades of existing facilities, and research and development in the offshore energy sector - CAD 1.5 billion through existing Workforce Development Agreements to offer Canadians with skills training and employment supports contributing CAD 1 billion.
+Each province or territory will determine which workers will be eligible for support and how much support they will

 The federal government will work with provincial and territorial governments to top-up the salaries of essential workers.
-On May 7, 2020, the federal government announced that it would be contributing CAD 3 billion towards the top-ups, with provincial and territorial governments contributing CAD 1 billion.
-Each province or territory will determine which workers will be eligible for support and how much support they will receive.
+On May 7, 2020, the federal government announced that it would be contributing CAD 3 billion towards the top-ups, with provincial and territorial governments